-ALSO we’ve got free printable potty training tools for you (a potty chart, a song sheet, a coloring page…) (see below again)
+Potty training can be tough, but we’ve got free printable potty training tools for you (a potty chart, a song sheet, a coloring page…keep scrolling!)

 But first–the reviews are in on SKIP TO THE LOO!
 Here is what some of our reviewers are saying… (well the first one isn’t saying much she’s laughing too hard)

 A note from reader Mercy, mom to the little reviewer above: